 Dava Michelson, B.F.A., M.Ac., D.M.Q., A.P.
 (FL), graduated from Antioch College with a B.F.A.
 She received her M.Ac. from Academy for Five Element Acupuncture (2001), along with a Doctorate of Medical Qigong from International College of Medical Qigong and is certified in Zero Balancing.
 Dava maintains a private practice in Miami Beach, FL.
 Acupuncture.

 Gale Mowry, B.S., M.Ac., C.A.
 (MT), earned a B.A. in Pre-Medical Sciences from The Evergreen State College.
 She received her M.Ac. from the Academy for Five Element Acupuncture (2002).
-Gale is in private practice in Helena, Montana.
 Acupuncture.